kotcrab/ocr-reader/README.md

   - Must be either an account with billing activated or in a trial period.
   - 1000 images per month can be processed for free, then $1.50 for each 1000 images, see [details](https://cloud.google.com/vision/pricing).
   - Account is not required if you import OCR data created by someone else or if you just want to use the text hooker.
-- Optionally, [JPDB](https://jpdb.io/) SRS account for highlighting unknown words.
+- Optionally, [JPDB](https://jpdb.io/) SRS account for text parsing and highlighting unknown words.

 ### Google Cloud Preparation